caolan/magery/README.md

 </template>
 ```

-Each template is identified by it's `id` attribute, the template above is "myApp".
+Each template is identified by it's `id` attribute.
+The template above
+is "myApp".

 ### Render a template